GabrielF98/GRBSNWebtool/Webtool/static/SourceData/README.md

     * `MJD` Modified Julian Day.
     * `MJD-MJD` Modified Julian Day - range.

   * `time` The elapsed time since the reference point of the data.
-For GRBs this will usually be the trigger time but could also be the peak time of the SN lightcurve.
+If known, the GRB trigger time is used, otherwise the peak time of the SN lightcurve is used.

-  * `time_unit` The elapsed time unit, the options are:
+  * `time_unit` Unit for the elapsed time.
+The options are:

     * `seconds`